Facilitating the Retrospective

 Growth Plan Items are added to the backlog and worked by the team or sent up to Leadership to work.
 Be sure to fill them out as completely as possible.
 If the team has taken assessments previously, visit the items on the Team’s Growth Item tab and revisit any incomplete growth items you may want to include in the team’s backlog.

-Visit creating and managing the team growth plan to learn more.
+Visit Building the Growth Plan to learn more.